chrisbrasington/nextfest/2025_October.md

 >
 > 👍👍  **Feedback**: Christ this is a fucked up game - that I'm really good at.
 >
 > My average words-per-minute is consistently 100.
+SO WAS MY HEART RATE.
 I HAVE A 1/3 CHANCES OF WINNING ANY ROUND - which is insane for a 30 player battle royale-game.
 I won multiple times.
 >
 > But I make a lot of dyslexic mistakes, and those reset the line. and 3 of those puts a bullet in the gun of russian-roulette.
 I literally think this game helps my dyslexia typing - I am not even joking.
 It's like I know see how speaking is going to come out spaeking with my fingers.
 >
 > What's fucked up (aside from the imagry) is there was one of those jumbled sentences with a lot of mistakes, and I could type it "correctly" but the game makes you type it incorrectly - which I could not due.
 Dude won it at 66 WPM.
 >
 > A lot fo `Scheiße` in voice chat.
+>
+> Millenials have an unfair advantage in this game, I AM CERTAIN.

 [![Thumbnail](img/thumbnails/a.jpg)](img/2025_oct/finalsentence/a.jpg)
 [![Thumbnail](img/thumbnails/b.jpg)](img/2025_oct/finalsentence/b.jpg)